-Unlike many of the other entries on this 'Milestones in Cinematography' list, Searching for Bobby Fischer is a film that neither my wife, nor I, had seen or heard much about.
-Admittedly, we approached it with some trepidation as the subject of chess prodigies is not one that usually screams out: 'amazing cinematography'.
-However, within the first few scenes, it was clear we were watching one of those films that people often refer to as 'a hidden gem'.
+Searching for Bobby Fischeris a film that I had not seen or heard much about at the time of its original release, and admittedly, when my wife and I sat down to watch it, we approached it with some trepidation as the subject of chess prodigies is not one that usually screams out: ‘amazing cinematography’.
+However, within the first few scenes, it was clear we were watching one of those films that people often refer to as ‘a hidden gem’.
 I believe this can be credited in no small part to its remarkably sensitive and sublime cinematography.
-It's a great example of how a good film 'shows it' rather than saying it.
+It’s a great example of how a good film ‘shows it’ rather than saying it.

-In the beginning of the film we see the young main character, Josh (Max Pomeranc) lurking through bushes in a park, having gone to fetch a stray baseball.
-In the process he comes across a group of chess hustlers playing in an open square and is instantly transfixed by the game.
+At the beginning of the film, we see the young main character, Josh (Max Pomeranc) lurking through bushes in a park, having gone to fetch a stray baseball.
+In the process, he comes across a group of chess hustlers playing in an open square and is instantly transfixed by the game.
 He is shot in close-up, partially obscured by leaves and branches; visually, he is literally a babe in woods, a yet-to-be fully formed character on the outskirts of this adult world.
-As the rain begins to poor down on the chess board, the players continue to play, and the boy continues to watch transfixed.
+As the rain begins to poor down on the chessboard, the players continue to play, and the boy continues to watch transfixed.

 The film is filled with lovely visual touches.
 For example, when returning on a train after a victory at a major tournament, Josh’s father (played by Joe Mantegna) slips a trophy out his sleeping child’s arms to examine it, and as he does so a glint of gold light flashes over his son’s face.
 Its a pretty little detail, but one that speaks volumes about his father’s growing obsession with his son’s potential.